By Jon Toor, CMO at Cloudian

 HyperStore seamlessly uses data compression to reduce storage and network consumption significantly while accelerating data replication speeds and reducing network bandwidth requirements.
 With less data to store on disk and less data to move over the network, businesses can get more life out of their existing storage and network investments, further improving their ROI and lowering their TCO.
 HyperStore offers three different types of data compression technology: lz4, snappy, and zlib.

 HyperStore supports multi-tenancy, where each account is logically segmented and data for accounts is only accessible by account users and the group administrator.
 Advanced identity and access management features allow system administrators to provision and manage groups and users in each account, to define specific classes of service for groups and users, and to configure billing and charge-back policies.
-Both administrators and users benefit from reporting options and account and data management capabilities.
+Both admins and users benefit from reporting options and account and data management capabilities.

 File access support